What Are Your Rights For Self Connecting Flights?

 We have the answers to help you decide if booking a self connecting flight is worth the risk.

 What is a connecting flight vs a self connecting flight?

 A connecting flight is legally considered one continuous journey, booked as one single itinerary, but with one or more stops on the way to your final destination.

 Connecting flights are fairly common.
 When you’re searching for a flight, airlines will either offer a direct flight, or they will try to find another way of getting you from A to B, flying via another airport, C. They might be able to do both legs on their own planes, or they might work with a partner airline, who will carry you on one of the legs.

-A self connecting flight is when you plan that connection yourself.
+A self connecting or self-transfer flight is when you plan that connection yourself.
 So instead of searching for flights from A to B, you search and book a plane from A to C, and then another flight from C to B. The flight route you take might be the same – but airlines treat connecting and self connecting flights very differently.

 When an airline books you onto a connecting flight, you will be issued one booking reference.
 You will also be checked into all flights on your journey at the same time.
 The airline is responsible for helping you catch your connection – since they were the ones who suggested it.
 That means you usually don’t need to collect your luggage at the connecting airport.

 The time between connecting flights can be pretty short – as little as 40 minutes for some airports.
 The airline is aware of your connection and will sometimes tell you which gate you need for your next flight.
 They might even offer assistance if you have a short connection time.
 Crucially, if your first flight is delayed, and you miss your second, they will put you on another flight to your final destination.
 They might even have to pay out up to $700 in compensation per passenger if you miss your connection.